BookOps-CAT/CBH-migration/README.md

 + Create an item record crosswalk from Aleph to Sierra
 + Investivate holdings records
 + remove finding aids records from the set after all manipulation is completed (load separately or consider refreshing metadata by a fresh export from ArchivesSpace); records can be identified by originally found 099 tag or Z30$B value "Archives - Manuscripts"
++ analyze subject headings thesauri used by CBH and add to approved vocabularies in Sierra
++ create 099 based on item record (Z30) data

 ## Done
 + files preped in MarcEdit to enforce UTF-8 chr encoding